minorua/Qgis2threejs/README.md

 * [Mt.Fuji](https://dl.dropboxusercontent.com/u/21526091/qgis-plugins/samples/threejs/mt_fuji.html) (Color relief map made with SRTM3 data)

 # License
-Three.js is MIT licensed JavaScript library.
+Three.js is MIT license JavaScript library.
 See threejs/LICENSE.

 Qgis2threejs is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.